MP bypolls: SC stays EC order revoking star campaigner status of ex-CM Kamal Nath | Law-Order

 MP bypolls: SC stays EC order revoking star campaigner status of ex-CM Kamal Nath

 "We are staying it," said the bench, also comprising Justices A S Bopanna and V Ramasubramanian.
 The apex court was hearing Nath's plea challenging the October 30 order of the EC revoking his star campaigner status.
-While a political party pays for the expenditure of its star campaigner, a candidate pays the expenses of other campaigners.
+While a political party pays for the expenditure of its star campaigner, the candidate concerned bears the expense of other campaigners.

+The top court also issued notice to the EC seeking its response on Nath's plea.
+"Issue notice.
+Until further orders, there shall be a stay of order dated October 30, 2020 issued by Respondent No.1 – Election Commission of India," the bench said in its order.

 ALSO READ